atom/atom/docs/publishing-a-package.md

 credentials are stored securely in your [keychain][keychain] once you login.

-The `minor` option to the publish command tells apm to increment the second digit of your version before publishing so the version published will be `0.1.0`.
+The `minor` option to the publish command tells apm to increment the second digit of the version before publishing so the published version will be `0.1.0`.
 You could have run `apm publish major` to publish a `1.0.0` version  but since this is your first version it is better to start with minor release.
 You can read more about semantic versioning [here][semver].

 The publish command also creates and pushes a [Git tag][git-tag] for this release.
 You should now see a `v0.1.0` tag in your Git repository after